simon-ritchie/apysc/docstring_markdowns/apysc/_display/rotation_interface_helper.md

 ## Module summary

-Helper module for the rotation interfaces.
+This module is the helper module for the rotation interfaces.

 ## `get_coordinates_key_for_expression` function docstring